northern/abrash-black-book/src/chapter-a.md

 > There’s an important point to all this beyond simply getting read-modify-write
 > operations to work in C. Many people believe that it’s possible to write low-level
 > graphics code in C that’s as efficient as code written in assembly language, and
 > more portable, if you know exactly what code the compiler generates.
-This ex-
+This example
-> ample shows why that’s a fool’s game; code that depends on the compiler’s code
+> shows why that’s a fool’s game; code that depends on the compiler’s code
 > generation isn’t necessarily even portable from one release of the compiler to the
 > next, let alone between compilers.
 Besides, the graphics adapters you’re likely to
 > encounter under MS-DOS are generally found only in x86-based computers, so it’s